aspnetboilerplate/aspnetboilerplate/doc/WebSite/PerRequestRedisCache.md

       private ICache GetMyCache() => _cacheManager.GetCache("MyCache"); // get cache using `IPerRequestRedisCacheManager`
   ```

-  It is all you have to do in order to use per request redis cache implementation.
+  It is all you have to do in order to use per request Redis cache implementation.
 Now you can use all caching features.
 See caching [documentation](Caching.md) for more information.

-Not: You must enable redis to use `IPerRequestRedisCacheManager`. ([Caching documentation](Caching.md#redis-cache-integration))
+Note: You must enable Redis to use `IPerRequestRedisCacheManager`. ([Caching documentation](Caching.md#redis-cache-integration))

 ### Replace ICacheManager with IPerRequestRedisCacheManager

-In order to replace current implementation of the cache with `PerRequestRedisCache`, after you import nuget package and add depends on, enable redis with `usePerRequestRedisCache: true` parameter
+In order to replace current implementation of the cache with `PerRequestRedisCache`, after you import NuGet package and add depends on, enable Redis with `usePerRequestRedisCache: true` parameter

 ```csharp
 Configuration.Caching.UseRedis(usePerRequestRedisCache: true);
 ```

 This will replace `ICacheManager` with `IPerRequestRedisCacheManager`.
 Your entire project will start working with `IPerRequestRedisCacheManager`.

 [GitHub link](https://github.com/aspnetboilerplate/aspnetboilerplate/tree/dev/src/Abp.AspNetCore.PerRequestRedisCache)